mindytyj/straits/TeamEffortLog.md

  ### Sprint 1 (University Week 3 ):
  * Assignment - To work on the project backlog
 	* Time taken to complete - 2  hours
-	  *  Comments (if any) - Took a lot of time to understand how to use the excel template provided, and break down the project to the teammates
+	  *  Comments (if any) - Focus on a single user role based on the persona and break down the project into tasks to be completed by the team.
  ### Sprint 2 (University Week 4):
  *  Assignment - Creating ERD for the project
     *  Time taken to complete - 2  hours